Sault Ste. Marie, Ontario: Arrival of the French

+Exploration and the fur trade

+Sault Ste.
+Marie formed a key crossroads of the 3000 mi fur trade route, which stretched from the north country above Lake Superior through the St. Marys River and on to Montreal and European markets.

+The French used the area as a juncture to search for other riches as well.
+In 1736, Louis Denys de la Ronde, a French naval officer established a ship yard on the north shore of the St. Marys near Pointe-aux-Pins.
+Inspired by reports of precious metals, from here the first decked vessel was constructed and launched onto Lake Superior to mine its shores for copper.
+From this same spot, American-born explorer Alexander Henry built a 40 tone sloop and barge to explore the Superior for mineral riches.

+At the conclusion of the Seven Years' War in 1763, France relinquished virtually all of its interests in North America and the British and their First Nations allies controlled the fur trade on the Great Lakes.
+Around 1790 the North West Company established a fur trading post at the village.
+A cosmopolitan, mixed population of Europeans, First Nations peoples, and Métis grew up around the it on both sides of the river.

-Traders regularly interacted with tribes from around the Great Lakes, and Scots-British fur trader John Johnston, his Ojibwe wife and multi-racial children were prominent among all societies here in the late eighteenth century.
-Their daughter, Jane Johnston Schoolcraft married Henry Rowe Schoolcraft, a US Indian agent and early ethnographer, and they had children.
-She has been recognized as the first Native American poet and writer in the United States.
+Traders regularly interacted with tribes from around the Great Lakes.
+Scots-British fur trader John Johnston, his Ojibwe wife, Ozhaguscodaywayquay (Woman of the Green Glade), daughter of a chief, and their multi-racial children were prominent here in the village in the late 1700s.
+They frequently hosted travellers from both the US and Canada.
+The children were taught English, Ojibwe and French.

+Their daughter Jane Johnston married Henry Rowe Schoolcraft, a US Indian agent and early ethnographer, and they had children.
+Jane Johnston Schoolcraft has been recognized as the first Native American poet and writer in the United States.

 War of 1812 and aftermath

 This fluid environment changed during and after the War of 1812 between Britain and the United States.
 Trade dropped during the war and on July 20, 1814, an American force destroyed the North West Company depot on the north shore of the St. Marys River.
 Since the Americans were unable to capture Fort Mackinac, the British forces retained control of Sault Ste.
 Marie.
-As noted, after the war with a new border defined, the US closed its territory to British Canadian traders, shutting off much interaction.
+As noted, after the war and defining a new border, the US closed its territory to British Canadian traders, shutting off much interaction.

-In 1870, the United States refused to give the steamer Chicona, carrying Colonel Garnet Wolseley, permission to pass through the locks at Sault Ste Marie.
+In 1870, the United States refused to give the steamer Chicora, carrying Colonel Garnet Wolseley, permission to pass through the locks at Sault Ste Marie, which were otherwise available to both US and Canadian ships.
+They had built the first locks in 1855.
 In order to control their own water passage, the Canadians constructed the Sault Ste.
 Marie Canal, which was completed in 1895.